mukesh7590/Uber-Eat-API/README.md

 # Uber-Eat-API
-online food ordering API where the all the three entity(Vendor,Customer,Driver) will communicate with each other.
+online food ordering API where all the three entity (Vendor,Customer,Driver) will communicate with each other.